physion/ovation-neuralynx-importer/README.md

 ## Requirements
-The Neuralynx importer requres Ovation 1.4 or greater, a 64-bit Java Virtual Machine ([download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) and Jython 2.5.2 ([download](http://www.jython.org/downloads.html)) or greater.
+The Neuralynx importer requires Ovation 2.0 or greater, a 64-bit Java Virtual Machine ([download](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) and Python 2.7+ ([download](http://www.jython.org/downloads.html)) or greater.

 ## Installation
-After installing Jython, run `setup.py`:
+To use the the Neuralynx data importer, install it into your Python interpreter from the terminal command line:

-	$ jython setup.py install
+	$ pip install ovation-neuralynx

+This will install the `ovation-neuralynx` module and all of its dependencies.

 ## Usage

 After installation, you can run the importer via `osx-neuralynx-import` on OS X, `linux-neuralynx-import` on Linux or `windows-neuralynx-import` on Windows.
-These scripts are installed in the Jython `bin` directory.
+These scripts are installed in the [TODO FIXME] `bin` directory.
 If this directory is not on the executable search path, you will need to provide the full path to the scripts to run them at the terminal command line.

 In all cases, the usage is the same: